Particl-Community/academy/guides/guide_mp_setup_installation.rst

 File locations
 --------------

-After a successful installation of :guilabel:`Particl Desktop` the main application has been installed into the standard location of your operating system.
-Once the :guilabel:`Particl Desktop` is run the first time it will create user specific data within your user account.
+After a successful installation of :term:`Particl Desktop` the main application has been installed into the standard location of your operating system.
+Once the :term:`Particl Desktop` is run the first time it will create user specific data within your user account.
 These include settings, logfiles, wallets and the blockchain-data itself.
 From time to time it is a reasonable measure to backup these data to an encrypted external resource.

 .. tabs::
 	 .. group-tab:: Windows